On this page, you will find information pertaining to the Housing Choice Voucher Program, including the following:

 - Unit is free of peeling paint and graffiti.

-- Windows work properly, are weather tight and lockable, do not have broken or missing panes and are in good repair.
+- All windows that were designed to open/close must function properly, must be weather tight and lockable, may not have broken or missing panes and must be in good repair.
+Missing or broken glass panes may not be replaced with Plexiglass.

 - All exterior windows designed to open must have screens.

-- Stairs with four or more steps have a handrail on one continuous side and in accordance with building codes.
+- Stairs with four or more steps have a continuous handrail on at least one side.

 - Proper locks are required on all exterior doors.